 - Computing, problem-solving, and project management skills that will be of use throughout your academic career and in the geospatial technology industry.

-The total estimated cost of the certificate program is $8,475.
-This includes 21 quarter credit hours priced at $375/credit, a $200 certificate candidacy fee, and a $400 allowance for incidental expenses.
+The total cost of the certificate program tuition and fees is $9,650.
+This includes 21 quarter credit hours priced at $450/credit and a $200 certificate candidacy fees.
 Tuition is paid by course upon registration; the total cost is not due upfront.

 Frequently Asked Questions (FAQ)